ombrellus/MewgenicsScriptResources/gon_files_resources.md

 `RepairOnKill X` -- Repair used item by X when it kills

 `HealthGain X` -- Heals the source by X

+`BramblesOnHit 1` -- Spawns brambles on the targetted tile

+`SpawnBearTrap 1` -- Spawns a bear trap on the targetted tile

+`CastAgain X` -- ABILITY casts the ability another X times

 `ChangeTile Tile_Name` -- Changes the targeted tile to the selected tile